ulaura/sequelizeBurger/README.md

-# burger
+# sequelizedBurger
-This repository is for assignment #14 for UA Coding Bootcamp.
+This repository is for (optional!!) assignment #15 for UA Coding Bootcamp.